2020-09-18

 Our next destination is the green dot where a Cyrodiil border crossing ought to be.

 The route straight to the south is too difficult, but southwest of the fort we discover a yet another Dragon Burial Mound, and then soon see the road again.
 It runs at the foot of a rocky hill.
 A little further, there's a tent camp.
-A few hundred meters down the road from it is a gate that looks like the border crossing.
+A few hundred meters ahead is a gate that looks like the border crossing.

 Occasionally, I can see a person or two walking between those tents, but they're too far for my Sense of Smell power.
 Jenassa, however, can recognize with her physical eyes that two men are wearing armors typical of the thalmors.